-Some of our locations and offices have Closed Circuit Television (CCTV) and you may be recorded when you visit them.
-CCTV is used to provide security and protect both our visitors and communities.
+Some of our locations and offices have CCTV and you may be recorded when you visit them.
+CCTV is used to provide security and to protect both our visitors and communities.
 CCTV will be only be viewed when necessary (e.g. to detect or prevent crime) and footage is stored for set period of time after which it is recorded over.
-Sovereign complies with the Information Commissioner’s Office CCTV Code of Practice and we put up notices so you know when CCTV is used.
+Sovereign complies with the ICO’s CCTV Code of Practice and we put up notices so you know when CCTV is used.

 We may take photographs at our events, at our properties and in our communities to use for general marketing and publicity.
 However, photographs of individuals will only be used for those purposes with your consent, which is held within our Communications Team.